SUBSCRIBE TO OUR 2025 SEASON

 Hour of Lead comprises a set of movements on the notion of pain, whether stabbing, bittersweet, profound, or releasing, allowing a full range of sonorities to be heard from the orchestra.
 It is also inspired by Ode to Hilma, the mighty, meditative canvases by Aotearoa painter Julia Morison shown this year in Wellington’s City gallery.

-Preceding Britten’s War Requiem in this programme, it is a sombre reminder of life’s fragility, yet concludes on a note of defiance
+Preceding Britten’s War Requiem in this programme, it is a sombre reminder of life’s fragility, yet concludes on a note of defiance.

 War Requiem